Ramón Franco: Political activism

 During the reign of Miguel Primo de Rivera he declared himself on several occasions against the regime.
 He conspired against the Monarchy, inflicted losses on the army and was sent to prison, from which he was able to escape.
 In December 1930, along with other Republican aviators, he seized some aircraft at the aerodrome of Cuatro Vientos and flew over Madrid dropping leaflets which falsely stated a republican revolution had broken out all over Spain, calling on citizens and soldiers to aid the movement and stating that troops' quarters would be bombed shortly if they did not help in the revolution.
 He fled to Portugal and returned to Spain when the Second Spanish Republic was proclaimed.

-Reentering the Army, he was named chief of a main directorate of Aeronautics, a position from which he was dismissed shortly afterwards for his participation in an anarchist revolt in Andalusia.
+Reentering the Army, in April 1931 he was named chief of a main directorate of Aeronautics.
+His tenure lasted 2 months; in June 1931 he was dismissed in wake of a Tablada affair, an unclear episode which gave rise to suspicion that Franco was involved in a revolutionary plot in Andalusia.
 He was elected as a deputy in the Cortes for Republican Left of Catalonia in Barcelona, retiring from the army and focused on politics.

 Civil War

-When the Spanish Civil War exploded in July 1936, he was in the United States as an air attaché of the Spanish Embassy.

-Upon his return to Spain, in spite of his leftist political past, he joined the Nationalist side, of which his brother Francisco was a main leader.
-He was promoted to Lieutenant Colonel and was named head of the airbase at Majorca.
-His receipt of the command in Majorca was "received very badly" by his fellow aviators, who resented that Ramón, a Freemason who had been dismissed, had been promoted over officers with war merits.
+When the Spanish Civil War broke out in July 1936, Franco was in the United States as the air attaché at the Spanish Embassy in Washington, D.C.
+Upon his return to Spain, in spite of his leftist political past, he joined the Nationalist side, of which his brother Francisco Franco was a main leader.
+He was promoted to teniente coronel (lieutenant colonel) and was named head of the airbase at Majorca in the Balearic Islands.
+His appointment to command at Majorca was "received very badly" by his fellow aviators, who resented that Franco, a Freemason who had been dismissed from the service, had been promoted over officers with war merits.

 Death

-Ramón Franco was killed in an air accident on 28 October 1938, when his seaplane crashed off Pollença, near the coast of Majorca, while attempting to bomb Republican-controlled Valencia.
-His body was found floating in the water and his death led to rumors of conspiracies and sabotage.
-According to his sister, he was murdered by Freemasonry who loaded bricks and motor aboard his plane because he wanted to publish an anti-Masonic book called La burla del grado 33.
-Following the crash his brother Francisco, who would rule Spain for the next three decades, severed most relations with his brother's widow and daughter.
+Franco was killed in an air accident on 28 October 1938, when his seaplane, a CANT Z.506, crashed off Pollença, near the coast of Majorca, while attempting to bomb Republican-controlled Valencia.
+His body was found floating in the water, and his death led to rumours of conspiracies and sabotage.
+According to his sister, he was murdered by Freemasons who loaded bricks and mortar aboard his plane because he wanted to publish an anti-Masonic book called La burla del grado 33 (The Mockery of the 33rd Grade).
+After the crash, his brother Francisco, who would rule Spain after the Nationalist victory in 1939 until his death in 1975, severed most relations with his brother's widow and daughter.